BloomTechBackend/bd-team-project-reid-harbin/project_documents/example_design_document.md

+*Describe the behavior of the first endpoint you will build into your service API.
+This should include what data it requires, what data it returns, and how it will handle any known failure cases.
+You should also include a sequence diagram showing how a user interaction goes from user to website to service to database, and back.
+This first endpoint can serve as a template for subsequent endpoints.
+(If there is a significant difference on a subsequent endpoint, review that with your team before building it!)*

+*(You should have a separate section for each of the endpoints you are expecting to build...)*

+*(repeat, but you can use shorthand here, indicating what is different, likely primarily the data in/out and error conditions.
+If the sequence diagram is nearly identical, you can say in a few words how it is the same/different from the first endpoint)*

 # Example Project Design Doc - Amazon Music Playlist Service Design

 Please use the following as a reference while completing your design.
 It has